albetnov/sanctum-api-refresh/README.md

 # Sanctum API Refresh

-> WARNING: This project is only tested using Postman Yet.
-The feature tests is coming soon.

 Often we need to make a refresh token for an API.
 Under the hood, Sanctum does not provide this.
 Instead, they provide Stateful Authentication for Frontends.
 This can be a pain if the front end is not in the same domain.